opencv/opencv/modules/gpu/doc/image_filtering.rst

 ------------------
 .. cpp:function:: void gpu::Laplacian(const GpuMat& src, GpuMat& dst, int ddepth, int ksize = 1, double scale = 1)

-    Applies Laplacian operator to image.
+    Applies the Laplacian operator to an image.

-    :param src: Source image.
-Supports ``CV_8UC1`` and ``CV_8UC4`` source types.
+    :param src: Source image. ``CV_8UC1``  and  ``CV_8UC4``  source types are supported.

-    :param dst: Destination image; will have the same size and the same number of channels as ``src``.
+    :param dst: Destination image.
+The size and number of channels is the same as  ``src`` .

     :param ddepth: Desired depth of the destination image.
-Supports only tha same depth as source image depth.
+It supports only the same depth as the source image depth.

-    :param ksize: Aperture size used to compute the second-derivative filters, see :c:func:`getDerivKernels`.
+    :param ksize: Aperture size used to compute the second-derivative filters (see :c:func:`getDerivKernels`).
 It must be positive and odd.
-Supports only ``ksize`` = 1 and ``ksize`` = 3.
+Only  ``ksize``  = 1 and  ``ksize``  = 3 are supported.

-    :param scale: Optional scale factor for the computed Laplacian values (by default, no scaling is applied, see  :c:func:`getDerivKernels`).
+    :param scale: Optional scale factor for the computed Laplacian values.
+By default, no scaling is applied (see  :c:func:`getDerivKernels` ).

+	**Note:**
-**Please note:** This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.
+	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See also: :c:func:`Laplacian`, :cpp:func:`gpu::filter2D`.
+See Also: :c:func:`Laplacian`,:func:`gpu::filter2D` .

 .. index:: gpu::getLinearRowFilter_GPU